emberdawn-game/emberdawn-irrlicht/irr-readme.txt

   (libIrrlicht.so.versionNumber).
 Use the proper makefile target for this by running 'make sharedlib' in the source folder.
 See the Makefile for details.

-  For OSX you can find an XCode project file in source/Irrlicht/MacOSX.
-This will build the libIrrlicht.a library necessary to create the apps.

 ==========================================================================
 3. Requirements
 ==========================================================================